CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 The Daigas Group adopts a human rights awareness slogan and formulates an action plan every year in an effort to build a corporate culture in which human rights are respected.

-Our human rights slogan for FY2018 is “foster a workplace culture in which human rights are respected—listen to others and talk with them without preoccupation.”
+Our human rights slogan for FY2019 is “foster a workplace culture in which human rights are respected—let’s accept each other’s differences.”
 Under the slogan, the Daigas Gas Group strengthened its system to respect human rights and improved human rights education.
 The Group also disseminated information on human rights to the employees of the Group and actively participated in events held outside the Company to protect human rights, while collecting human rights information.

-Since FY2018, the Color Universal Design (CUD)*2 mark has been displayed on the human rights and compliance slogan poster as it was certified by the NPO Color Universal Design Organization (CUDO)*1 to be color-friendly to people with “a different color sense.”
+Since FY2018, the Color Universal Design (CUD)*2 mark has been displayed on the human rights and compliance slogan poster, as it was again certified by the NPO Color Universal Design Organization (CUDO)*1 as color-friendly to people with “a different color sense.”

-In addition, the printed version of CSR Report received the Color Universal Design (CUD) certification.
+In addition, the printed version of this CSR Report 2019 received the Color Universal Design (CUD) certification.

 - *1 Color Universal Design Organization (CUDO)